One big position battle to watch for the Nebraska volleyball team ahead of its first match

 Due to the free year of eligibility due to COVID-19, Nebraska’s four seniors will be eligible to return and play during the fall 2021 season, and Cook has told the players to keep an open mind about doing so because it’s unclear what will happen this season.

-Nebraska All-American outside hitter Lexi Sun said she hasn’t decided if she’ll come back.
+Nebraska All-America outside hitter Lexi Sun said she hasn’t decided whether she’ll come back.

-But Sun said her mindset for the season will be that this could be her final season, and to make the most of it.
+But Sun said her mindset for the season will be that this could be her final one, and to make the most of it.

 Reach the writer at 402-473-7435 or bwagner@journalstar.com.
 On Twitter @LJSSportsWagner.